lautarobock/grandslam/README.md

 grandslam
 =========

-Application to count points in gambling
+Application to count points in gambling.